- Wisconsin legislators comment on MOM, dental access

 - How a MOM site is selected

 The America’s Dentists Care Foundation launched the first Mission of Mercy in Virginia in 2000.
 Today, MOM events can be found nationwide.
-The WDA and WDA Foundation Mission of Mercy dental program has in excess of $5.8 million in donated services and treatment through more than 11,300 patient visits since 2009.
+More than 13,000 children and adults have received in excess of $7.1 mission in donated care of WDA Mission of Mercy events since 2009.

 A successful MOM event focuses on: